Team GIles Research

 Thesis Title: New Brunswick Approach to Comprehensive School Health: Healthy Learners in Schools and the Community School

-Current Position: Teacher in Vancouver, BC
+Current Position: Principal in Vancouver, BC

 Hannah Irving